-For your reference, here is the policy recommended by the Laney College and approved by the Peralta Community College District for maintaining instructional activities during disruptions.
+For your reference, this webpage is the policy recommended by Laney College and approved by the Peralta Community College District for maintaining instructional activities during disruptions.

 In response to the emerging outbreak of a respiratory disease caused by a new strain of coronavirus, Laney College is working to ensure the health and safety of our community.
 While we realize any possible disruption to the semester may be difficult for both faculty and students, we want to be ready to provide a high quality, student-centered educational experience.
 To that end, we encourage opportunities for inquiry, reflection, and interaction.
 Because these activities may look different in distance learning settings, Laney College is available to support your efforts by offering office hours, web resources, webinars and meetings with groups or departments to prepare for any disruption.
 Students who feel scared or vulnerable in the event of a crisis may value the opportunity to process this experience as part of a community, so consider adjusting course plans to include opportunities for reflection.